benjmcpeek/Comparative-Predictive-Models-of-Drought/README.md

 ---

+## Table of Contents

+Readers of this report to the California State Water Resources Board will find it useful to review the directories and files in the following order:

+- 01_problem_statement.ipynb
+- 01_model
+    - code
+        - eda_new_data.ipynb
+        - linear_ts_model.ipynb
+        - rnn_models.ipynb
+- 02_model
+    - code
+        - 03_image_class_cnn.ipnyb
+- 03_model
+    - code
+        - 01_data_collecting.ipynb
+        - 02_eda.ipynb
+        - 03_modeling.ipynb
+- 05_findings_recommendations.ipynb

+---

 ## Problem Statement

 The California Department of Water Resources has hired a team of data scientists to develop comparative machine learning models for predicting upcoming droughts.
 The effects of global climate change have made it increasingly challenging to predict when a drought may be looming on the horizon but all the more imperative as more extreme weather events occur with increasing frequency.